den-wdi-1/library-app/README.md

 end
 ```

-Then we can have the libraries index render the user and the libraries:
+Then we can have the library_users index render the user and the libraries:

 ```html